georgegeorgitsis/product-crawler-sain/readme.md

 # Sainsbury product crawler

-Sainsbury product crawler is an application which crawls the category page of Sainsbury's testing webpage and returns the result in json format.
+Sainsbury product crawler is an application which crawls the category page of Sainsbury's testing webpage and returns the results in json format.
-The result in json has each product's Title, size of product's inner page in KB, product's description and the total price of all products.
+The result in json has each product's title, size of product's inner page in KB, product's description and the total price of all products.

+This application is based on MVC.
+The default controller is located in Application/Controllers/Sainsbury.php The model for this application is located in Application/Models/Parser_model.php The view for this application is located in Application/Views/sainsbury_view.php

 ### Version

 0.1

 ### Technologies